|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Treat yourself to a simple chocolate martini adorned with a cocoa rim and chocolate candy garnish.
-It's a perfect dessert drink to serve at a dinner party and it's satisfying on those evenings when you have a sweet tooth.
+It's a perfect dessert drink to serve at a dinner party, and it will satisfy that sweet tooth on those evenings when you'd like a cocktail.

 There are many versions of a chocolate-flavored martini and most have two things in common: vodka and chocolate.
 This is one of the easiest recipes because it simply mixes vodka with your favorite chocolate liqueur.
-It's also much lighter, skipping the cream entirely so you can just enjoy the yummy taste of chocolate.
+It's also much lighter, skipping the cream entirely so you can just enjoy the delicious taste of chocolate.

 Give this recipe a try with a few vodka and liqueur combinations, then add your own twist to it.
 It's the perfect base waiting for your experiments.

 2 ounces vodka

-- 1 1/2 ounces crème de cacao (or other chocolate liqueur)
+1 1/2 ounces crème de cacao (or other chocolate liqueur), plus extra for rim

 Gather the ingredients.

 Pour the vodka and chocolate liqueur into a cocktail shaker filled with ice cubes.

 Strain into the prepared glass.